 People always have questions about how to build the Work Breakdown Structure (WBS).
-They often ask us how big the WBS should be and how many tasks it should have in it.
+They often ask how big the WBS should be and how many tasks it should have.
 There is no magic number of tasks in a project.
 The number in your work breakdown structure depends on the capability of your team members.
 You need to consider a number of factors.

 However, not every team is composed of project superstars.
-You’re going to have some people on your team who have some experience with projects and know their jobs but for whom a two-week assignment would be too much.
-It would be discouraging and perhaps even intimidate.
-Therefore, for these people we design assignments that are about 5 to 7 day’s worth of work.
-We’re still giving them responsibility for a substantial deliverable and the project but we’ve broken up into smaller pieces so we can track their work more frequently.
-Remember that the frequency of deliverables is a prime determinant of how accurate our status reports are.
-That’s because prior to a deliverable being finished and accepted, we’re still working with estimates of how much work remains.
+You’re going to have some people on your team who have some experience with projects and know their jobs but for whom a two-week assignment would be discouraging and maybe even intimidating.
+So for these people you’ll design task assignments that are about 5 to 7 day’s worth of work.
+You’re still giving them responsibility for an important deliverable but you’ve broken it up into smaller pieces.
+That lets you track their work more frequently.
+Frequent deliverables are a major factor in the accuracy of your status reports.
+That’s because even before a deliverable is finished and accepted, your team members report how much work they’ve completed and how much work remains to be done.

-Finally, you may have a team composed of new hires or people who have little experience with your company, little expertise in the technology of their task or no experience working on projects.
+Finally, you may have a team with new hires or people who have little experience with your company.
+Or they may have limited expertise in the technology of their task or no experience working on projects.
 With these people, you want to break the assignments into small pieces where they have a deliverable to produce every day or two.
-You would have a large work breakdown structure with relatively small, short duration tasks.
-That kind of WBS works best with inexperienced people because you will be expecting several deliverables from them every week.
-This gives you the opportunity for frequent feedback and coaching to improve their performance.
-With these newer team members, it is a valuable motivational technique to give them larger and larger assignments as they demonstrate their ability to produce deliverables on time and within budget.
+You would have a large work breakdown structure containing smaller tasks with short durations.
+That kind of Work Breakdown Structure works best with inexperienced people because you will be expecting several deliverables from them every week.
+This gives you the opportunity for frequent feedback on their work and coaching to improve their performance.
+With these newer team members, it is a valuable motivational technique to increase the size of their assignments as they demonstrate their ability to produce deliverables on time and within budget.

-Designing your work breakdown structure with these team member considerations, also allocate your time properly.
-You don’t want or need to spend a great deal of time frequently reviewing the work of one of your experienced project superstars.
-That kind of micromanagement will be an irritant and interfere with their feelings of independence and professionalism.
-Therefore, they get the biggest assignments.
-The people who need the most review of their deliverables will have the shorter assignments and that’s where you’ll spend most of your time.
+Designing your Work Breakdown Structure with these team member considerations also allocates your time properly.
+You don’t want or need to spend a much time reviewing the work of one of your experienced project superstars.
+That kind of micromanagement will irritate them and interfere with their feelings of independence and professionalism.
+That’s why you give them the biggest assignments with the longest duration.
+The people who need the most review of their deliverables will have the smaller assignments and shorter duration.
+That’s where you’ll spend most of your time.